yezz123/authx/docs/configuration/database/encodedb.md

 )
 ```

-Here we Present a simple PostgreSQL Database example on how to use the `EncodeDBBackend`.
+Here we present a simple PostgreSQL database example on how to use the `EncodeDBBackend`.

 ### Create/Update/Delete Functions